 Can I use an adapter for my car charger socket?

 Yes, adapters are available, especially for converting between Type 1 and Type 2 connectors for AC charging, or for allowing Teslas to use non-Tesla charging stations.
-However, always ensure the adapter is high-quality, certified, and compatible with both your vehicle and the charging station to avoid safety issues or damage.
+Always ensure the adapter is high-quality, certified, and compatible with both your vehicle and the charging station to avoid safety issues or damage.

 What’s the difference between a tethered and untethered charging cable/socket?